 Methodology

-MoneyGeek evaluates credit cards based on various use cases, like balance transfers and cash back, to provide tailored advice.
+MoneyGeek reviews credit cards based on various use cases, like balance transfers and cash back, to provide tailored advice.
 Key factors influencing our scoring system include introductory APRs, regular APRs and effective reward rates.

 FAQ: Citi Simplicity vs. Discover it Cash Back